top of page

 Application Portal

 Applications may also be submitted as video or audio recordings containing the same information requested below.
-Recorded applications must be sent by email to the Program Administrator.
+Recorded applications must be sent by email to the Associate Director.

-If you have any accessibility concerns that might impact your ability to complete your application or would like to request a deadline extension for circumstances out of your control, please contact the Program Administrator before the deadline to discuss possible accommodations.
+If you have any accessibility concerns that might impact your ability to complete your application or would like to request a deadline extension for circumstances out of your control, please contact the Associate Director before the deadline to discuss possible accommodations.

 Assessment Criteria

-Applications to the OHAP program are reviewed by a committee composed of our Co-Applicants and Collaborators.
-Preference is given to applicants who possess the following:
+Applications to the OHAP program are reviewed by a committee typically composed of our Co-Applicants and Collaborators.
+The committee evaluates candidates based on the following qualities:

 • A co-supervisor in government or industry;